thinknathan/Foundation-for-Sage/README.md

 * Nice search (`/search/query/`)
 * Google CDN jQuery snippet from [HTML5 Boilerplate](http://html5boilerplate.com/)
 * Google Analytics snippet from [HTML5 Boilerplate](http://html5boilerplate.com/)

+Install the [WP-Abettor](https://github.com/thinknathan/wp-abettor) plugin to enable additional features:

+* Hide default dashboard widgets on the back-end
+* Add a fixed position emblem & modifies favicon to differentiate development sites from production sites
+* Disable the admin bar on the front-end
+* Turn off comments and related comments in the back-end interface
+* Disable Yoast SEO columns for posts and pages on the back-end interface
+* Set default settings for Gravity Forms: HTML5 output on & CSS output off
+* Move Gravity Forms injected scripts to the footer
+* Remove cruft from text when pasting into the TinyMCE editor
+* Removes the back-end admin top bar from larger screens
+* Adds a View Site link to the admin sidebar
+* Adds a Logout link to the admin sidebar

 See a complete working example in the [roots-example-project.com repo](https://github.com/roots/roots-example-project.com).